 Integrated SIS and DCS

 So which systems are better?
-The original separate Safety Instrumented Systems where the logic solver (popularly referred to as the Safety PLC or Safety Controller) is totally different or the integrated version, where the same system has two different kinds of controllers/logic solvers-one type for the BPCS and another type (usually certified by third party agencies like TUV) for the SIS?
-Note that the integrated SIS DCS does not imply that it is one common system, it is just integrated for ease of use an convenience.
+The original separate Safety Instrumented Systems where the logic solver (popularly referred to as the Safety PLC or Safety Controller) is totally different or the integrated version, where the same system has two different kinds of controllers/logic solvers-one type for the BPCS and another type (usually certified by third party agencies like TUV or Risknowlogy) for the SIS?
+Note that the integrated SIS DCS does not imply that it is one common system, it is just integrated for ease of use and convenience.
 Thus the configuration software may have different types of logic blocks, some meant exclusively for use in safety functions, whereas other can be used in the normal BPCS functions.
 If the logic solvers/ controllers need to communicate with other logic solvers, then it has to be over a "safety bus" (a communication bus that is robust enough to carry safety critical data reliably).
 Thus the integrated system is not really totally integrated, but is much more close knit than the earlier totally standalone systems.